Exercise: Learning the heritage technique

 Other key issues: Since the participants are painting for the first time it is considered an experiential activity.

-Hints for the trainer (about what to consider in applying this exercise): Participants will repeat the exercise several times, each time with a different ornament.
+Hints for the trainer: Participants will repeat the exercise several times, each time with a different ornament.
 It is advisable to alternate motifs: floral, zoomorphic, geometric.

 Photo 1: Copying the ornamental pattern on tracing paper